The Scots School History

-Throughout the past sixty years, the school has enjoyed a reputation as being a school for the children of the Central West of New South Wales and many other parts of the state.
+Throughout the past seventy years, the school has enjoyed a reputation as being a school for the children of the Central West of New South Wales and many other parts of the state.
 It has also welcomed students from a number of countries around the Asia-Pacific rim.
 It has maintained a good academic record, strong sporting and co-curricular activities and is particularly known for its award winning Pipes and Drums which were formed in the late 1950's.

 The school had originally accommodated Preparatory-age boys but this had fallen into decline during the 1960's.
 The Preparatory School was reopened in 1997 and has grown steadily since that time.

 During 1997 the Board of the school decided to make the change from an all-boys school to a co-educational one and the first girls were first admitted to the school in Term 4, 1997.
 In 1998 girls were admitted to the Prep School and to Year 11.
 The demand from parents for full co-education was such that girls were admitted to all years, Kindergarten to Year 12, in 1999.
 Since that time, coeducation has become firmly established with boys and girls taking roles in all aspects of school life, academic, sporting, co-curricular and leadership.